michaelt604/eCapital-EmployeeTable/README.md

     -   `POST /employee`: Adds a new employee to the database.
     -   `PUT /employee/:id`: Updates the details of an existing employee.
     -   `DELETE /employee/:id`: Deletes an employee from the database.

+## Technologies Used

+-   Frontend:

+    -   React: JavaScript library for building user interfaces.
+    -   Axios: Promise-based HTTP client for making API requests.
+    -   Modal: React component for creating modals.

+-   Backend:
+    -   Node.js: JavaScript runtime for server-side development.
+    -   Express: Web application framework for Node.js.
+    -   MySQL: Relational database management system.

+## File Structure

+-   `index.js`: Entry point of the React frontend.
+-   `App.js`: Main component of the React frontend.
+It handles the state and functionality of the app.
+-   `EmployeeTable.js`: Component that displays the employee table and handles employee CRUD operations.
+-   `Popup.js`: Component for the popup/modal used for adding/editing employee details.
+-   `App.css`, `EmployeeTable.css`, `Popup.css`: CSS stylesheets for styling the app.
+-   `server.js`: Backend server file that handles API requests and communicates with the database.